Claire-bot87/biscuitology-client/README.md

 ## Challenges
+A challenge was including error messages in my sign up and sign in form.
+I missed the slass on error handling.
+But I did add that in, which really improves the user experience.

 ## Wins
 Adding metrics and graphs was a win in this project.
-Here i was setting state and state was an object, i wanted to update a particular property on the object.Until now, the value of that property was a number.
+Here i was setting state and state was an object, I wanted to update a particular property on the object.
+Until now, the value of that property was a number.
 I needed to use the values of two other properties from two other objects (both also numbers).
 I needed to join those two values together to make a string of numbers.

-So i:
+So I:
 Accessed the properties using dot notation
 Used the spread operator to copy the properties, avoiding mutations Checked that the property from the form data array had pulled through correctly using(if the biscuit hadn’t been rate yet , just use ‘0’)